edhendo/MPhys_StomachMotion/README.md

-# MPhysSemesterTwo
+# MPhys_StomachMotion
-Various code snippets for this semester's MPhys work
+All code and scripts for this stomach motion MPhys project Full file listing to be added